callstack/react-native-testing-library/README.md

 ## This solution

-The React Native Testing Library (RNTL) is a lightweight solution for testing React Native components.
-It provides light utility functions on top of `react-test-renderer`, in a way that encourages better testing practices.
+The React Native Testing Library (RNTL) is a comprehensive solution for testing React Native components.
+It provides React Native runtime simulation on top of `react-test-renderer`, in a way that encourages better testing practices.
 Its primary guiding principle is:

 > The more your tests resemble the way your software is used, the more confidence they can give you.